 Once you have passed through security, I recommend heading straight for your gate.
 Make sure everyone in your party knows where it is located in case you are separated.
 If you need to eat before boarding, now would be the time to do so.
 Check with the boarding agent if you need a tag for your stroller, don’t wait until boarding.
 Also, ask them when they expect the plane to begin boarding if you are unclear.

 10. What to do if there is a delay

 Walk some laps around the terminal (or let them run as long as no one is around).
 Ask if there is a play area (there are in several airports).
 Find a kid friendly store and let them look around (and maybe buy something to keep them busy).
 As a last resort, look into a day pass for the airport lounge.
 Depending on the length of the delay, it might be worth it.

-10. Board early if given the chance
+11. Board early if given the chance

 I am a big believer in making everyone “try to go” before we head onto the plane.
 Once you find your seats, make sure everyone has what they need and that your chewing gum (or alternate treat) is nearby in preparation for departure.
 Hopefully once you are settled in, you will be able to sit back, relax, and enjoy the flight.
 Your vacation destination awaits.

 The important thing to remember is the reason for the season; to spend time with loved ones, our friends and our families.
 If we have to experience some headaches along the way, in my book, it’s all worth it just to be together.

-*This post originally appeared in November 2014, but was update in November 2016.
+*This post originally appeared in November 2014, but was update in November 2018.